griffio/griffio.github.io/_posts/2026-04-12-More-SqlDelight-Modules-Supporting-Extensions-With-PostgreSql.md

 For example,

-Creating a grammar that adds new types, overrides some extension rules index_method and storage_parameters.
+Creating a grammar that adds new types, overrides some extension rules, such as, `index_method` and `storage_parameters`.

 Careful structuring is required to maintain the chain of modules that must work without knowledge of the other modules.

+See this example:

 [PgVectorModule chain](https://github.com/griffio/sqldelight-pgvector-module-app/blob/5acc9c67e794c081d7d016e2084ab5bbc238f431/pgvector-module/src/main/kotlin/griffio/PgVectorModule.kt#L39)